ListenFirstMedia/lf-cli/README.md

 ## Templates

-The queries parsed by the analytics:fetch command are actually [Handlebar templates](https://handlebarsjs.com/).
-This allows some level of scripting, which aids in automation workflows that use the CLI.
-There are a number of date related helpers available to use in the template, which provide a means to configure query windows using relative dates.
-At some point, this behavior may be available in the API.
-For now, this is a feature of the CLI.
+There are a number of date related helpers supported in the API available to use in analytic queries (the `analytics` commands), which provide a means to configure query windows using relative dates.

 _Functions Available as Helpers:_

+-   `maxDateAvailable`
 -   `yesterday`
 -   `startOfMonth`
 -   `startOfLastMonth`